Wonder Showzen: Broadcast

 It aired in Canada on MTV2, the United Kingdom and Ireland on MTV Two, MTV and TMF, Australia on MTV, Germany and Italy on MTV Entertainment, Latin America on MTV Latin America and in the Baltics on MTV Networks Baltic.
 In Turkey, it aired on Euro D with graphic scenes cut.

 Reception

 Matt Groening, creator of The Simpsons and Futurama said "Wonder Showzen is so weirdly funny the top of your head will burst and your skull will fly out."

 Cartoon Network's Adult Swim, who PFFR would later make shows for, said "It's a show about kids, for freaks, and we love it."

 The first season holds a 100% on Rotten Tomatoes.

+Eric André also praised Wonder Showzen, commenting "'Wonder Showzen' is one of my favorite shows of all time.
+When I first saw it, I thought it was so funny and new and original and edgy and insane and subversive.
+I didn't know comedy could do that.
+It redefined what I thought you could do with a TV show."
+He's even cited the show as an influence behind the writing and editing of The Eric André Show on Adult Swim.

+The series was also praised by TV Guide and The New York Times.

 Home releases

 A gift set containing both seasons was scheduled for release on December 12, 2006, but it was cancelled.
-It was announced again almost 15 years later on March 16, 2021 and actually was released, but was just a re-package of the original DVDs without their physical extras.
-It's also currently streaming on Paramount Plus.
+A similar set eventually released on March 16, 2021.
+The show is also streaming on Paramount+, although episodes "History" and "Time" are missing.